-- 49. All candidates must agree to accept the elections rules and abide by the Union's Constitution and Bye Laws and the Candidates' Pledge of Fair Play. - 50.
-Any breach of the elections rules or governing documents of the Union by candidate may result in the DRO applying a penalty as outlined in Point 55 of this Bye Law. - 51.
+- 50. All candidates must agree to accept the elections rules and abide by the Union's Constitution and Bye Laws and the Candidates' Pledge of Fair Play. - 51.
+Any breach of the elections rules or governing documents of the Union by candidate may result in the DRO applying a penalty as outlined in Point 55 of this Bye Law. - 52.
 Candidates are fully responsible for their campaign and the conduct of the campaign team and supporters.
-Candidates may receive a penalty as a result of the behaviour or misconduct of their campaign team members. - 52.
-If candidates are running in a 'slate' (joint campaign) they will be held fully responsible for the behaviour and misconduct of all members of that slate. - 53.
+Candidates may receive a penalty as a result of the behaviour or misconduct of their campaign team members. - 53.
+If candidates are running in a 'slate' (joint campaign) they will be held fully responsible for the behaviour and misconduct of all members of that slate. - 54.
 Candidates may use any form of publicity material as long as it does not breach the elections rules, the Union's governing documents or policy.

 However, candidates must always seek authorisation to display publicity materials across the University, with the exception of designated candidates' spaces.
-Publicity materials include content posted on electronic/social media. - 54.
+Publicity materials include content posted on electronic/social media. - 55.
 No candidate, campaign team member or supporter shall attempt to bride, harass or intimidate another candidate, campaign team member, supporter, voter or staff member, whether in person, in writing or through electronic/social media.
-Disciplinary

-- action may be taken against any offenders under the Union's disciplinary procedures and penalties may be applied as per Point 65. - 55.
-All Union core and student staff are bound by the staff elections rules and regulations.
+Disciplinary action may be taken against any offenders under the Union's disciplinary procedures and penalties may be applied as per Point 65. - 56.
+All Union staff are bound by the Staff rules and regulations regarding elections.